MS Isle of Innisfree (1991): P&O Stena Line

 In 2000, the POSL Aquitaine failed to stop whilst berthing at Calais due to a propeller fault.
 The crash caused many injuries and extensive damage to both the ship and berth.

+On 9 October 2002, a crew member died in a chute during a routine raft evacuation trial.

 P&O Stena Line was a short-lived venture, ending in 2002 when P&O acquired Stena Line's share in the operation.
 However, the POSL Aquitaine remained in service, initially under the name PO Aquitaine, then as the Pride of Aquitaine from early 2003 until May 2005 when she was withdrawn following the introduction of two new P&O ferries.

 LD Lines

 In October 2005, she began sailing on the route between Portsmouth and Le Havre as Norman Spirit.
 LD Lines, a French-owned company with existing ferry operations on the Mediterranean Sea, began this service following P&O's withdrawal from it the previous month.

 In June 2006, Norman Spirit was re-flagged to the British registry from the Italian second registry.
 She was now registered in Southampton rather than Genoa, although when she entered service with LD Lines she was registered in Dover.

 In September 2009, LD Lines announced that from November 2009 the vessel would be used on its service between Boulogne-sur-Mer and Dover.